Dynamical symmetries of supersymmetric oscillators: Generalized Poisson brackets and Hamiltonian formalism

-Prior to introducing generalized Poisson brackets, we must identify the notions of left and right differentiation.
-For any function \(F(\mathcal{Q},\mathcal{P})\) on the phase space, where \(\mathcal{Q}\) and \(\mathcal{P}\) collectively indicate the coordinates and momenta respectively (both bosonic and fermionic), one defines its total derivative as Here, \(F_{,\mathcal{Q}}\) denotes the right derivative, while \( \partial_\mathcal{P} F\) denotes the left derivative.
-We shall preserve this convention throughout the paper, i.e. derivatives with respect to the coordinates shall be performed as right derivatives while those with respect to the momenta shall be left derivatives.
-However, right derivatives can be converted to left derivatives by accounting for all the permutations.
-Explicitly, one has
+For any function \(F(\mathcal{Q},\mathcal{P})\) existing on the phase space, with \(\mathcal{Q}\) and \(\mathcal{P}\) collectively denoting the coordinates and momenta respectively (both for the bosonic and fermionic variables), we define where \(F_{,\mathcal{Q}}\) stands for the right derivative while \( \partial_\mathcal{P} F\) corresponds to the left derivative.
+In what follows we shall adhere to the convention of treating a derivative with respect to the coordinates as the right derivative while viewing a derivative with respect to the momenta as the left derivative.
+Of course, the right derivatives can be permuted to the left position.
+Explicitly, we express

-Now, for a Hamiltonian system, there exists a Hamiltonian vector field \(X_H(\cdot)\) such that \(X_H(F) = \dot{F}\).
-Varying the Hamiltonian [Eq. (\ref{Ham1})], while keeping in mind the rules of left and right differentiation, one finds the following equations of motion \cite{SUSYBook} where we have used the fact that the Hamiltonian is an even function.
-This leads to the following expression for the Hamiltonian vector field: or equivalently, \(X_H(\cdot) = \{\cdot, H\}\).
-Therefore, one has now introduced a generalized Poisson bracket, by taking into account the properties of left and right differentiation.
-As has been argued in \cite{soni}, this can be realized as the classical limit of a supersymmetric quantum theory, and takes into account the algebraic properties analogous to both commutator and anticommutator brackets.
-Moreover, this bracket satisfies a generalized Jacobi identity (see \cite{soni} for other algebraic properties): for any three functions \(F\), \(G\) and \(H\) on the phase space. \\
+Now, for a Hamiltonian system, there exists a Hamiltonian vector field \(X_H(\cdot)\), such that \(X_H(F) = \dot{F}\).
+Varying the Hamiltonian in Eq. (\ref{Ham1}) results in the following equations of motion: where we have exploited the fact that the Hamiltonian is an even function.
+In fact, this leads to the following expression for the Hamiltonian vector field: or \(X_H(\cdot) = \{\cdot, H\}\).
+Here, \(\{\cdot,\cdot\}\) is called the generalized Poisson bracket which was introduced by employing the properties of left and right differentiation.
+As has been argued in \cite{soni}, this can be realized as the classical limit of SQM theory and takes into account the algebraic properties analogous to both commutator and anticommutator brackets.
+Moreover, this bracket satisfies a generalized Jacobi identity (see \cite{soni} for other algebraic properties): for any three functions \(f\), \(g\), and \(h\) on the phase space. \\

-In what follows, we shall denote a generic even function by \(E\), i.e. \(\Pi(E) = +1\) while an odd function shall be denoted by \(O\), i.e. \(\Pi(O) = -1\).
+We shall denote a generic even function by \(E\), i.e., \(\Pi(E) = 0\), while an odd function shall be denoted by \(O\), i.e., \(\Pi(O) = 1\).
 Subscripts shall be used to distinguish between multiple even/odd functions in the same equation.
-Although the expression for the generalized Poisson bracket indicated to in Eq. (\ref{XH}) involves the fact that the Hamiltonian is an even function, one may write an analogous expression for the bracket between two odd functions.
-We quote the following expressions from \cite{SUSYBook}:
+Although the expression for the generalized Poisson bracket indicated in Eq. (\ref{XH}) involves the fact that the Hamiltonian is an even function, one may write an analogous expression for the bracket between two odd functions.
+The general expressions are summarized as